GrimReaperSam/SILE/README.md

 This project uses Python 3.5 and all the libraries can be installed using conda

 `conda env create -f environment.yml`

+Additionally, you need to download and setup the MIR Flickr 1M database from http://press.liacs.nl/mirflickr/ You can setup the directories according to `src/config_paths.py` or alter this script according to your needs

 # Code hierarchy